Skip to Content

 Park hopper tickets start at $188, but since ticket prices are date-based, they can run much higher.
 I’ve seen them as high as $254 for this year.

-In addition, I recommend purchasing several individual lightning lanes and Genie+ to help minimize wait times so you can accomplish as much of your desired attractions as possible.
+In addition, I recommend purchasing up to 2 Lightning Lane Single Passes and the Multi Pass to help minimize wait times so you can accomplish as much of your desired attractions as possible.

-The same concept goes for individual lightning lanes.
+The same concept goes for Lightning Lane Single Pass.
 Below are average ranges per Thrill Data, but pricing can change at any time.

 • Avatar: Flight of Passage: $11-17